 I’d like to remind BOTH camps that various forms of Peer Coaching have been woven into the fabric of the Personal and Professional Coaching field for years, especially in three particular arenas:

-- Most coaching-school curriculums pair students for between-session support – well before they have learned how to do what they are required to do.
+- The curriculum of most coaching-school pair students for between-session support – well before they have learned how to do what they are required to do.

-- Many clients, ADDers especially, need or want more support than they can afford to purchase: desiring more frequent “touch-base” check-ins that they often attempt to handle in an informal“let’s trade coaching” arrangement, whether or not they use the services of a professional coach as well.
+- Many clients, ADD/EFDers especially, need or want more support than they can afford to purchase: desiring more frequent “touch-base” check-ins that they often attempt to handle in an informal “let’s trade coaching” arrangement, whether or not they use the services of a professional coach as well.

-- As a result of my involvement in the coaching field over the last two decades, I have spoken to more than a few individuals who struggled for years before they got themselves to a point where they could afford professional coaching, even at discounted rates.
+- As a result of my involvement in the coaching field over the last two and a half decades, I have spoken to more than a few individuals who struggled for years before they got themselves to a point where they could afford professional coaching, even at discounted rates.

 Many of these individuals tried to make-do with the buddy-system

 with far less success than they deserve.
-That’s not ok with me.
+That’s not okay with me.

 And let us not forget the very real benefit that all of us who coach receive from the coaching we do – accelerated personal growth as a direct result of helping someone a few steps behind us on the pathway.
-It’s past time for us to share the wealth.
+It’s past time for those who coach professionally to share that wealth.

 A Useful Analogy